Gerald Perry (American football)

-Gerald Perry (born November 12, 1964) is a former American football offensive tackle who played eight seasons in the National Football League (NFL).
-He started in Super Bowl XXIV for the Denver Broncos.
+Gerald Perry (born November 12, 1964) is an American former professional football player who was an offensive tackle for eight seasons in the National Football League (NFL).
+He played college football for the Southern Jaguars and was selected by the Denver Broncos in the second round of the 1988 NFL draft.
+He started in Super Bowl XXIV for the Broncos.
 He was a star basketball player in high school, winning the honor of the state's Mr. Basketball in 1983 as a center for Dreher High School.

-On December 27, 1989 Perry was convicted of soliciting a prostitute, and was sentenced to 15 days imprisonment.
+On December 27, 1989, Perry was convicted of soliciting a prostitute, and was sentenced to 15 days imprisonment.
 He was injured in a shooting in 2009.